interopbrasil/puppet-zmbkpose/README.md

 ### How to use

-zmbkpose class import the rest of other required classes, you just need to change the variables if needed.
+zmbkpose class import all other required classes, you just need to change the variables if needed.

 ### File init.pp class: **zmbkpose**